 “Food, What?!” is a youth empowerment and food justice organization.
 At FoodWhat, youth cultivate their well-being, liberation and power by engaging in relationships with land, food and each other.

 Youth from Watsonville to Santa Cruz join the FoodWhat Crew through our Spring Internship, Summer Job Training and Fall Project Management programs.
 Within the supportive space of FoodWhat, youth grow, cook, eat and distribute farm-fresh, organic food while addressing local food justice issues.

 My mom would cook with the squash from the veggies I’d bring home.
 She’d make caldo or spaghetti with all of the vegetables.
-Something similar to chow mein.
-That’s the only way my little sisters could eat vegetables.
+That’s the only way my sisters could eat vegetables.
 One is 10, and the other is 12.
 They don’t like vegetables at all.
-My mom doesn’t always have the time to go to the store and bring vegetables home.
+My mom doesn’t always have time to go to the store and bring vegetables home.
 She isn’t the type to bring broccoli, kale, or spinach or stuff like that, but when I’d bring them, she’d make smoothies and things.
 Bringing those home, that really made a difference.
 My mom goes to the store now and she’ll get things to make juices and stuff like that.